2018 Florida elections

 A general election was held in the U.S. state of Florida on November 6, 2018.
 All of Florida's executive officers were up for election as well as Florida's Class I Senate seat and all 27 seats in the United States House of Representatives.
 Primary elections were on August 28, 2018.
-The Republicans took control of the U.S. Senate seat held by three-term Democrat Bill Nelson in an upset while the Democrats picked up two House seats as well as the office of the Commissioner of Agriculture.
-The Republican gains in the state despite the trend towards Democrats nationwide began a transition of Florida from a swing state to a red state.
+The Republicans took control of the U.S. Senate seat held by three-term Democrat Bill Nelson in an upset, while the Democrats picked up two House seats as well as the office of the Commissioner of Agriculture.
+The Republican gains in the state, despite the trend towards Democrats nationwide, were part of Florida's transition from a swing state to a red state.
+As of 2025, the Agriculture Commissioner race was the last time Democrats won a statewide race in Florida, and also the last time a Democrat was elected to a state agriculture commissioner position in the US.

 United States Senate

 Senator Bill Nelson (D) ran for a fourth term against Governor Rick Scott (R).
-The race ended up being the most expensive Senate race in U.S. history.
+This ended up being the most expensive Senate race in U.S. history.
 Nelson was narrowly defeated by then-Governor Rick Scott.

 Nelson was the only statewide Democrat to carry Monroe County.